78JEICAM/codingTasks/1 Getting started with your bootcamp/1 Getting Started with Your Bootcamp.md

 ### Practical task 3 - details.py

-#### In this task user is ask to imput few details about himself including: name age, street number and house number.
+#### In this task user is ask to imput few details about himself including: name age, street number and house number and write a pseudo code explaining each step of the program.

 #### Why imput function is important?
 #### The input function in Python is important because it allows programs to interact with users by accepting input from the keyboard.
 Here are some key reasons why the input function is essential: